What Is The Length Of A Pitch Deck? Or, how many slides should your pitch deck be?

 You are probably asking others for at least millions of dollars.
-Millions that you haven’t been able to put together in your lifetime up until now.
+Millions that you haven’t been able to put together in your life up until now.
 Important capital they have personally sacrificed to save or raise.
-It is their livelihoods, family finances and reputations on the line.
+It is their livelihoods, family finances, and reputations on the line.

 If you couldn’t invest a few minutes to research for information about what is the length of a pitch deck, or couldn’t bother to deliver on it, why on earth would they consider investing so much in you?

-Put simply, when it comes to pitch deck length, shorter is better.
+Put simply, when it comes to the pitch deck length, shorter is better.

 Creating a shorter deck can seem harder than just pouring out everything in your head onto slides.
 Yet, being able to do so is a big differentiator.
 It is a must.
 It proves that you can focus and execute, follow great, and get things done.

 That is what differentiates the few founders and ventures that have what it takes to succeed, while 99% fail.
 If you can’t focus when it comes to simply putting together a deck, how are you going to build a scalable business?

 Looking for more information on the precise steps to pitch an idea to an investor?
 Check out this video where I explain in detail.

 Length Impacts Various Other Factors